Just Text Us

 • Section 179 Deduction: Up to $31,300 right off the bat

-• Bonus Depreciation: An additional 40% off the remaining price
+• Bonus Depreciation: An additional 20% off the remaining price (down from 40% in 2025)

-• Buy and put that Range Rover into service before Dec 31, 2025.
+• Buy and put the vehicle into service before Dec 31, 2026.

 • Use it for business more than 50% of the time.

-• You must own or finance it in your company’s name—leases don’t count here.
+• You must own or finance it in your company's name -- leases don't count here.

 • If you're financing, the loan needs to be in the business name.